Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 -----------------------------------

 Attach the previous manufactured side parts into the front panel and screw it to the front panel with the previously used nut technique.
-It will look as the
-following:
+It is important to attach the front panel as depicted in the following image (Pay attention to the position of the Ethernet Master Extension cut-out ).

 TODO Image

 Screw Back Side to the Side Parts
 ---------------------------------

+Next put eight 10mm spacers and screws and attach them to the position of the PTC and Temperature Bricklet.

+TODO Image

-Next put the back side on the side parts and attach it as previously with nuts and screws.
+At next put the back side on the side parts and attach it as previously with nuts and screws.
 After that you have completed the build of the rack enclosure.
 In the next step we attach the Bricks and Bricklets to it.